- Non residential – 15 students : 1 staff member

 - Day trips: three working weeks minimum

-- Overnight visits: six working weeks minimum – please note that overnight visits must be processed externally and there is always a backlog to be dealt with across the borough.
+- Overnight visits/adventurous activities: six working weeks minimum – please note that overnight visits and adventurous activities must be processed externally and there is always a backlog to be dealt with across the borough.

 - Please complete the risk assessment thoroughly and if you have any queries please ask for advice.
 In this respect please be mindful that risk assessments should not be left until the last minute!
 Please note: